Mancinek/Feedreader-Testing/README.md

 ##How to use it

 At the beginning you'll see first feed loaded.
-To change it click the "hamburger" menu icon, the menu will slide out, and check other feed.
+To change it click the "hamburger" menu icon, the menu will slide out, then check other feed.
 At the bottom of page you'll find Jasmine window that contains test, that have been performed on this application.

 ## Tests